 I co-create with like-minded photographers, filmmakers, therapists, health practitioners, coaches and other specialists.

 It’s business in a bag for Look Again!
 I use a professional camera and a couple of lenses and only buy new kit when I absolutely have to.
 I use natural light and I’m not into gadgets.

-Power comes from renewable energy.
+Look Again power comes from renewable energy.
 The phone line and broadband come from the Phone Coop.
 I bank with the Cooperative Bank.
-Stationery is printed on 100% recycled post-consumer waste or on FSC-certified paper when cost does not allow.
-I cycle or use the train, when timescales, access to public transport and photography kit allows!
+Stationery is printed on 100% recycled post-consumer waste or on FSC-certified paper.
+I cycle or use the train, when timescales, access to public transport and kit allows!
 I recycle all office paper, equipment, cardboard and cartridges.